Peruvian Ceviche Recipe

-Over the years well into adulthood I beat my allergies and now enjoy all the different ceviche recipes, especially those featuring fresh fish.
-Obviously Peruvian type ceviche is my favorites.
+Over the years well into adulthood, I beat my allergies and now enjoy all the different ceviche recipes, especially those featuring fresh fish like this grouper ceviche.
+Obviously, Peruvian type ceviche is my favorites.
 There is nothing like the ceviche you can get locally in Peru.
-The fresh citrus is great, but its really the abundance of different varieties of fresh fish thats available to them.
-Though in land locked Austin, Texas I can’t source fish like the Peruvians, I can be selective in what’s available.
+The fresh citrus is great, but it’s really the abundance of different varieties of fresh fish that’s available to them.
+Though in landlocked Austin, Texas I can’t source fish like the Peruvians, I can be selective in what’s available.
 Don’t bother making this if you can’t use good quality fish/seafood.
 Most ceviche recipes are enjoyed with tortilla chips as an appetizer.
 The presence of the sweet potatoes and okra combined with a meaty fish like grouper provides more substance and makes the version of ceviche as a main dish.
 As with most dishes I enjoy mine with a side of greens of some type.

 - 6 oz white fish fillet (Grouper) cut into 3/4 in cubes

 - 2 teaspoons green chile (jalapeno or serrano) seeds, vein removed and diced

 - 2 cloves garlic very finely chopped

 - 2 small lemons juiced

 - salt and pepper to taste